ChristianaLau/MIMIC-IV/README.md

 # MIMIC-IV
-Uses the MIMIC-IV Clinical Databases to discover methods for reduced patient congestion.
+Uses the MIMIC-IV Clinical Databases to examine the relationship between medication choices, administration patterns, and patient severity